In this section: Thesis criteria and deadlines. For writing tips, visit Student Resources.

-- The Area Chair then submits the proposal and the proposal form to Graduate Studies Office.
+- The Area Coordinator then submits the proposal and the proposal form to Graduate Studies Office.

 - It will be standard practice for Graduate Studies to circulate the approved proposals to the Graduate Music Research Sub-Committee members, so that further comments and suggestions may be offered to the candidate.